justyntemme/clapgo/docs/roadmap.md

 This roadmap outlines the implementation tasks needed to complete the ClapGo project, prioritized from simplest to most complex.
 Tasks are organized to tackle low-hanging fruit first and focus on resolving skipped tests.

-## 1. Host Callback Integration
+## 1. Host Callback Integration ✅

 **Priority: High (Low-hanging fruit)**

 Implement C wrapper functions for host callback integration in `src/goclap/hostinfo.go`.

 - **Tasks:**
-  - Create C wrapper functions for `RequestRestart` method
+  - ✅ Create C wrapper functions for `RequestRestart` method
-  - Create C wrapper functions for `RequestProcess` method
+  - ✅ Create C wrapper functions for `RequestProcess` method
-  - Create C wrapper functions for `RequestCallback` method
+  - ✅ Create C wrapper functions for `RequestCallback` method
-  - Create C wrapper functions for `GetExtension` method
+  - ✅ Create C wrapper functions for `GetExtension` method
-  - Add proper error handling and logging
+  - ✅ Add proper error handling and logging

 - **Current Status:**
-  - Placeholder methods exist with comments indicating needed implementation
-  - Basic host info retrieval functions are implemented
+  - ✅ Implemented C wrapper functions in the cgo preamble
+  - ✅ Added error handling with fmt.Println for warnings
+  - ✅ Updated method signatures to return bool for success/failure
+  - ✅ Proper memory management for C strings

 ## 2. Memory Management for Descriptors